bornskilled200/Internet-Radio/README.md

   The reason for this is that omxplayer seems to cut off some of the mp3 of the Text-to-Speech at the end

 ##Hardware
-* button for GPIO pins 23 and 24, for shuttdown down
+* Button for GPIO pins 23 and 24, for shuttdown down
-* button for GPIO pins 17 and 22, for going to the next stream
+* Button for GPIO pins 17 and 22, for going to the next stream

   These values are not concrete, the variables you need to change are at the top of the setup script.

 # Installation
-To setup your Raspberry Pi easily, simply copy the following code into your terminal You might want to take a look at the file first to configure it to your liking.
+To setup your Raspberry Pi easily, simply copy the following code into your terminal.
+You might want to take a look at the file first to configure it to your liking.
 ```Bash
 wget https://github.com/bornskilled200/Internet-Radio/raw/master/setup.sh
 sudo bash setup.sh